pixelpainter/comfyui-mute-bypass-by-ID/README.md

 This is the same as Node 3, but it will take 2 A/B input ID's and will switch mute/bypass state between 2 pairs of nodes

 https://github.com/user-attachments/assets/dd206b9d-5a56-4291-beda-97a83b5e031e

+These nodes were made with love for personal use, but if you like this node set, feel free to buy me a coffee to help me stay me up late lol 😂 <a href="https://buymeacoffee.com/pixelpainter">buymeacoffee/pixelpainter</a>